 How to Use LinkedIn to Pitch to Editors

 Of course, when you’re pitching guest posts, there’s little point in targeting the company’s info@ address.
-Like any sales situation, you need to find the decision maker.
+Like any sales situation, you need to find the decision-maker.
 LinkedIn is a goldmine here.
 Within the company, you’re looking for content manager, content editor, or something along these lines.

-Instead, use an email address tool like Voila Norbert to find their business email.
+If they don’t answer, you can use an email address tool like Voila Norbert to find their business email.
 All this requires is the company’s domain name and the decision maker’s name.
 You might as well do this in bulk for your first wave of pitches to save time later.